-Methods used: Image Slicer directs light from different parts of the image into a slit such that parts of the image across two dimensions are all fed through the one dimension of the slit width.
+- An image slicer directs light from different parts of the image into a slit such that parts of the image across two dimensions are all fed through the one dimension of the slit width.
 UVES of the ESO VLT does this.

-Lenslet array has a lens for each pixel.
+- A lenslet array has a lens for each pixel.
 SAURON of the William Herschel Telescope (WHT) uses this.

-Fibers uses optical fibers to direct the image into a single slit.
+- Fibers uses optical fibers to direct the image into a single slit.
 INTEGRAL, another IFU for WHT, uses this.

-The phrase IFU Observation naturally refers to a
+The phrase IFU observation naturally refers to a

 Anglo-Australian Telescope (AAT)